 "Because that would just create more trouble where there is none.
 See...those 'old women' probably had been taught to be like that to people who didn't conform to society's rules, like me."

-I gave her a sad smile, when I saw her looking at me in puzzlement.
+I gave her a sad smile, only to see her looking back at me in puzzlement.

 I smiled at my forgetfulness.
 Ao might be a smart child, but she was still four years old.
 There were still many words that she wouldn't understand.